Social Proof Types & Styles Explained: Which Format Works at Each Funnel Stage?

 The secret isn’t volume — it’s alignment.

-The Core Types of Social Proof (And What They Actually Signal)
+The Core Types and Formats of Social Proof (And What They Actually Signal)

 Social proof isn’t one thing — it’s a collection of signals that answer different fears.